Yes, grapefruit can potentiate certain drugs. This means it can increase the effects of these drugs.

 Personal factors also account for the ability of grapefruit juice to potentiate certain medications.
 Not everyone has the same amount of this enzyme in their system.
 People who have higher levels of the enzyme may be less affected by drinking grapefruit juice with any of the above medications or with opioids.

 CYP3A4 may also be involved in metabolizing certain opioid drugs like fentanyl, codeine, oxycodone products, and hydrocodone products.
-Drinking grapefruit juice on a regular basis while taking opioids could result in an increase of the bioavailability of the opioid.
+Drinking grapefruit juice regularly while taking opioids could result in an increase in the bioavailability of the opioid.

 Some people who abuse opioids may attempt to do this to increase the psychoactive effects of the drug.
 This practice can be potentially dangerous.

-Attempting to potentiate the effects of an opioid drug by drinking grapefruit juice can alter the metabolism of the drug.
+Attempting to potentiate the effects of an opioid drug by drinking grapefruit juice can alter the drug’s metabolism.
 Doses that might be considered safe under most cases may become dangerous.

 The signs of an opioid overdose include: